hackatbrown/apis/docs/academic_api.md

 | offset | this is actually the mongoid last returned (more on this later).
 As a user you won't mess with this|
 | next | A pre-built url which will return the next page using the same limit|

-Max limit value: 42
+Max limit value: 42. limit = 9001 becomes limit = 42.

-Min limit value: 1
+Min limit value: 1. limit = -1 becomes limit 1.

-An invalid limit is changed to the nearest valid one.

 When no more results are available the next field is "null"

 Update: The results are now sorted by the \_id field.

+TODO: We can add a `previous` field to contains the previous url, but this requires an extra call to the database to determine the offset.
+I don't think a previous field is necessary, but it is possible.

 **Specifying Semester**

 The default is to only return course object offered in the 'current_semester'.
-Right now users can specify another semester in some of the endpoints, but I haven't added this to all of them.
-Semesters are currently in the form we used for the scraper i.e. "Spring 2016", "Summer 2016", "Fall 2017".
-We also should add an 'all' option in case users want access regardless of semester.
-This can probably be done in the /api/courses.py: filter_semester().
-I'll admit I haven't yet fleshed out how filter_semester() and paginate() interact.
+Endpoints which return courses provide the option of filtering the results.
+Semesters are currently in the form "Season YYYY". i.e. "Spring 2016", "Summer 2016", "Fall 2017".
+Setting `semester` to 'all' does exactly what you think.

 ##Implementation